All Episodes

 And we're back, talent on loan from God, Rush Limbaugh, leading a parade of mind-numbed robots to the promised land here on the EIB network.

-I I've been waiting for the environmentalist wackos to take a position on all this uh legal, e illegal immigration, and they were strangely silent.
+You know, something that I've been waiting for the environmentalist wackos to take a position on all this legal, illegal immigration, and they are strangely silent.

 Now, the environmentalist wackos, of course, blame us.